mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 - Content paths that should be fetched: Only support input exact paths.
 A valid content path must have at least three levels, starting with "/content/dam" as the first two segments.

-- Content paths that should not be fetched: Only support input Java regular expression for paths.
+- Content paths that shouldn't be fetched: Only support input Java regular expression for paths.
 The priority of excluding content paths is higher than that of including content paths.

 You can also set ingestion filters based on the value of **metadata properties**,including both standard metadata properties and custom metadata properties.
 Input the **json-path of the property**, select the **Operator** and input the **Target-value**.